mgschwan/blensor/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       .. warning::

-         If the object is a part of a combound object it will fail (parent or child)
+         If the object is a part of a compound object it will fail (parent or child)

       .. warning::